paulzi/paulzi-form/README.md

 - ```contentinit``` - after add content to DOM

 You can ```preventDefault()``` ```formajaxdone``` event, then the response processing and adding alert to output will not occur.
+If you specify `form-replace` class to root tag, all form will be replace by output.
+If root tag is has class `alert`, it we automate make `alert-dismissible` if bootstrap is included and generate `formAlert()` (see below).

+### Redirect after AJAX
+Set X-Redirect header in response for redirect page.
+You can stop redirect, if `preventDefault()` `formajaxdone` or `formajaxfail` event.

 ### Ajax form with files
 With jQuery Form plugin (https://github.com/malsup/form/) you can send files with fallback for browsers, not supported XMLHttpRequest Level 2.
 To use, simply specify enctype="multipart/form-data" and connect jQuery Form plug-in, the script will detect that you want to use this plug-in.
+Additional send parameter `X-Requested-With` with value `XMLHttpRequest`, for detect iframe method of form submit.

 Generates additional events:
 - ```formajaxprogress(loaded, total, percent)``` - when ajax uploading progress